How does it work?

 Does the student need an individual project?

-This is advised but not essential.
+This is recommended but not essential.
 Students may also support you with your on-going project.

 Can students work with animals?

-Yes, please do inform us and we will ensure students are happy to observe animal studies and complete dissections at their interview.
+Yes.
+Please let us know you work with animals and at interviews we will ensure students are happy to observe animal studies or complete dissections before placing them with you.

 If the student has down time in the lab and there are no experiments to complete, what should they do?